 In addition to helping you combine activities and destinations we can advise on a range of specialist safaris to suit your individual needs.

 Seeing your children’s eyes light up as they first spot an elephant, lion or hippo in the wild is something neither you, nor they, are ever likely to forget.
 From learning to track game to picking wild mangoes, a family safari is one heady experience after another.
-More and more camps are catering to the family market with specialised accommodation, child-friendly activities, suitable menus and early dining.
+More and more camps are catering to the family market with specialized accommodation, child-friendly activities, suitable menus and early dining.
 It is also possible to arrange separate activities so that parents get a little ‘me’ time safe in the knowledge that their children are in the hands of professionals.

 Sleep under the African stars, enjoy a bush-breakfast on a sandbank in the heart of the Okavango Delta in Botswana or simply snooze on the deep-cushioned sofas of your private villa in Mozambique.
 A honeymoon in Africa can be everything you ever dreamed of.
 With first-hand knowledge of Africa’s most romantic locations and lodges, our specialists can advise on where to go and what to see.
 We also have a Honeymoon Gift Service, which allows friends and family to contribute to the cost of your honeymoon or pay for one of the extras included in your itinerary.

 With its dramatic landscapes, exciting wildlife and beautiful light, Africa is a photographer’s dream.
 While the whole continent offers superb opportunities, Zambia is one of the best places for enthusiasts.
-In the South Luangwa guided photographic safaris are lead by professional wildlife photographers and specialised guides and hides provide unique opportunities for catching the moment.
+In the South Luangwa guided photographic safaris are lead by professional wildlife photographers and specialized guides and hides provide unique opportunities for catching the moment.

 Many camps throughout Africa offer walking safaris but those in the Selous Game Reserve in southern Tanzania are some of the best.
 Accompanied by an armed ranger and expert guide, you can explore this vast and untamed piece of African bush from the animals’ perspective.
 Traveling at walking pace allows you to discover many aspects of the bush that are easily overlooked from a 4x4 and certainly heightens the senses.
 In other areas, such as Zambia’s South Luangwa National Park, walkers often come across large game such as elephants, which is exhilarating to say the least.

 Originally a term used by game hunters, the Big Five has come to represent some of the most desirable animals to see on safari: lion, leopard, elephant, buffalo and rhino.
-There are many national parks and game reserves across Africa where you can go in search of these magnificent creatures, including the Kruger National Park and neighbouring reserves in South Africa, or the Serengeti and Ngorongoro Crater in Tanzania.
+There are many national parks and game reserves across Africa where you can go in search of these magnificent creatures, including the Kruger National Park and neighboring reserves in South Africa, or the Serengeti and Ngorongoro Crater in Tanzania.

 It’s hard not to be impressed with Africa’s dazzling birdlife and even avid twitchers will be richly rewarded at most safari destinations.
 However, searching for shoebill stork in Uganda’s Semliki Wildlife Reserve and watching hundreds of carmine bee-eaters nesting in the river in Zambia’s South Luangwa National Park are highlights that should not be missed.